| Copyright | (c) 2025 Oleksandr Zhabenko |

 This module provides zone-based isolation for rate-limiting caches.
 It enables each IP zone to maintain its own independent instances of rate-limiting algorithms (e.g., token bucket, leaky bucket, sliding window, etc.).
 This ensures multi-tenant systems can rate-limit different clients or groups in isolation.

-The primary structure here is ZoneSpecificCaches
+The primary structure here is ZoneSpecificCaches, which contains multiple

 caches per zone.
 Utility functions allow dynamic creation, reset, and